0w0Demonic/AquaHotkey/docs/Extensions/COM.md

 Due to this change, methods of the event sink no longer accept the original COM object as last parameter.

+### `(optional) static ReturnTypes => Object`

+An object that maps method or property names to their corresponding COM wrapper class.
+This can be used to automaticaly wrap returned COM objects to the given type.

 ## Example

 ```ahk